-In order to be eligible for teaching faculty title, applicants must be involved or scheduled to be involved in the research or education missions of the college, including the teaching of medical students, residents or fellows.
+To be eligible for teaching faculty title, applicants must be involved or scheduled to be involved in the research or education missions of the college, including the teaching of medical students, residents or fellows.
 Review our faculty expectations for more information.

-The primary holdups that are experienced with the application process are waiting for letters of recommendation and verifying involvement with UA College of Medicine – Phoenix education.
-To ensure these do not become substantial roadblocks, we encourage notifying your requested letter writers and/or person who can verify your involvement (e.g., clerkship, site or program directors) before you submit your application, so that they can be expecting any communications regarding your dossier.
+The two most time-consuming steps in the application process are requesting letters of recommendation and verifying your involvement with UArizona College of Medicine – Phoenix.
+To ensure these do not become substantial roadblocks, we encourage you to notify your requested letter writers and/or person who can verify your involvement (e.g., clerkship, site or program directors) before you submit your application.

-Another stage that can vary quite a bit is when an application is in department approval or under review with the College of Medicine – Phoenix Appointment, Promotion and Tenure committee.
-In this stage, the time to process will depend on the frequency of a given department's committee meetings and availability on the agenda.
-Some departments will meet only once they have a large slate of titles to approve; others may have a recurring monthly review.
+Another stage that can vary is the department and college review process.
+In this step, the time to complete the review will depend on the frequency of the department's review committee meetings and availability on the agenda.
+Some departments only meet if they have applications to review; others may have recurring scheduled meetings.

-Finally, the last stage — the completion of our online New Faculty Orientation module, creating your UA NetID and accepting your title in the UAccess system — is entirely dependent on your timetable for these items.
+Finally, the last stage — creating your UArizona NetID and accepting your title in the UAccess system — is entirely dependent on your timetable for these items.
 It is important to note that if you do not accept your title in UAccess, your faculty title with the University of Arizona College of Medicine – Phoenix will not be active.

 A letter of recommendation writer can submit their letter for an application in a few ways.
 When an application is reviewed and letters are requested, your writer will receive an email that includes a link to view your application and CV online.
 If they wish to do so, there is a field to upload their letter directly to the application.

 Letters must be in Word or PDF format.
 Documents in Pages format, OpenOffice or images will be returned.
-Letters can be scanned and submitted if you wish to include your signature, but we request that they are converted to PDF prior to submission.
+It is preferred that letters be on letterhead and include a signature.